All Episodes

 But not any longer, ladies and gentlemen.

-How about how about Helen Thomas?
+How about Helen Thomas?

-Helen Thomas and Sam Sam know what a tag team duo that was.
+Helen Thomas and Sam, Sam, know what a tag team duo that was.

-Asking questions, this is mild.
+This is mild.

 Obama gets kid glove treatment for crying out loud.

-They don't they wear mittens when they go in there and ask these questions.
+They don't, they wear mittens when they go in there and ask these questions.

-This is this is make the guy a baby.
+This is make the guy a baby.

-They're making him out to be a baby, can't handle a question from a website news organization.
+Can't handle a question from a website news organization.

-And we were we were laying too many gloves on Obama saying, call for a truce.
+We were laying too many gloves on Obama.

 Let's stop blowing this stuff all up.